discreetlogcontracts/dlcspecs/Protocol.md

   - set `cet_adaptor_signatures` to valid adaptor signatures, using its `funding_pubkey` for each CET, as defined in the [transaction specification](Transactions.md#contract-execution-transaction) and using signature public keys computed using the `offer_dlc`'s `contract_info` and `oracle_info` as adaptor points.
   - include an adaptor signature in `cet_adaptor_signatures` for every event specified in the `offer_dlc`'s `contract_info`.
   - set `refund_signature` to the valid signature, using its `funding_pubkey` for the refund transaction, as defined in the [transaction specification](Transactions.md#refund-transaction).
-  - set `funding_signatures` to contain valid witnesses for every funding input specified in the `offer_dlc` message and in the same order.
+  - set `input_signatures` to contain valid witnesses for every funding input specified in the `offer_dlc` message and in the same order.

 The recipient: